afaraone/apprentices-algorithmic-complexity/README.md

 You may be thinking - doesn't `string.length` involve iterating through entire string to calculate the size?
 Nope 😊 Strings inherently contain this value.
 It only takes O(1) time to fetch it!

 > In most common Ruby implementations (CRuby, YARV, etc.), calling str.length (or equivalently str.size) is a constant-time operation, or O(1).
-> Here's why:
 > String Representation:  Ruby strings are often implemented internally in a way that stores the length of the string along with the string's character data.
 This means that when you call str.length, the length is readily available; the interpreter doesn't have to traverse the entire string to count the characters.
-> No Traversal:  str.length simply retrieves the pre-stored length value.
-It doesn't iterate through the characters of the string.

 #### Space Complexity
 O(1) - We're not creating a variable that depends on the input size.
 We're just creating 2 integer variables so space is constant.